Last update: 21.02.2020 - older versions

 91% of new cars in Switzerland now with DAB+ as standard

-At the end of 2018, use of digital radio by Swiss citizens averaged 64 minutes per 100 radio minutes per day.
-Of this figure, 33% was accounted for by DAB+.
+At the end of 2019, use of digital radio by Swiss citizens averaged 64 minutes per 100 radio minutes per day.
+Of this figure, 37% was accounted for by DAB+, making it the most widely used radio reception method.

 Key features of regulation for digital radio in Switzerland are: